December 7, 2017

 One area of convergence between your professional interests as a practicing philosopher and mine as a practicing environmentalist is our passionate wish to achieve a clean and ecologically wholesome Earth.

-Could you tell our readers about the Environmental Philosophy course that you teach at Purchase College?
+Could you tell our readers about the Environmental Philosophy course you teach at Purchase College?

-CH: My course, which I’ve taught for a number of years to students of diverse majors, is called “Philosophy of the Environment.”
+CH: My course, which I’ve taught students of diverse majors for many years, is called “Philosophy of the Environment.”

 It’s designed to provide intellectual tools for thinking in fresh and potentially transformative ways about the twenty-first-century implications of a perennial question: What is the relationship of the human species to the rest of nature?